1393476/LinuxTexst/readme.txt

-git is a version system 12/1 9:23 git is free software
+git is a distributed version system 12/1 9:23 git is free software